Chirag-ahir/SFC-Preparation/README.md

 - Number
 - Text

+What is Report Type?<br>
+Report Type is a template that determines which fields and records are available for use when creating a report.

 What is report builder?<br>
 The report builder is a visual drag and drop tool which you use to create reports and edit existing ones.
 The report builder is where you choose a report type, report format, and the fields that make up your report.